beastbs/beastbs/README.md

 - 👋 Hi, I’m Boris
 - 👀 I’m interested in programming, sport.
 - 🌱 Keep learning JavaScript, library React, also interesting Backend.
-- 🔎 Looking for a job as a Frontend Developer.
+- 🔎 Looking for a job as a JavaScript(React) Developer.
 - 📫 How to reach me - | telegram - @borischepurnoy | email - beastbs.dev@gmail.com |